-Whether made through gross negligence or intentional dishonesty, Respondent's false statement regarding her MCLE compliance is serious and constitutes an act of dishonesty directly relating to the practice of law.
+Respondent's false statement regarding his MCLE compliance is serious and constitutes an act of dishonesty directly relating to the practice of law.
 As repeatedly stated by the California Supreme Court, the MCLE program is "a consumer protection measure intended to enhance the competency of attorneys practicing law in this state."
 (Warden v.
 State Bar (1999) 21 Cal.4th 628, 634 (quoting People v.
 Ngo (1996) 14 Cal.4th 30, 36).)

-Although there is no California case addressing an attorney's misrepresentation concerning MCLE compliance, we can look to other states for guidance.
+Although there is no California case addressing an attorney's misrepresentation concerning MCLE compliance, other states provide guidance.
 In the Matter of Diggs (S.C.
 2001) 544 S.E.2d 628, details the importance of attorneys' honesty in reporting their MCLE compliance, as follows: